smart48/larak8/README.md

 There is however also an option to do a one click installation.
 See suggestion at https://github.com/jittagornp/kubernetes-demo and https://marketplace.digitalocean.com/apps/nginx-ingress-controller

+_Note: The NGINX Ingress Controller 1-Click App also includes a $10/month DigitalOcean Load Balancer to ensure that ingress traffic is distributed across all of the nodes in your Kubernetes cluster._

+_NB_ Load balancer as separate deployment made an example as it is included in one click installation and or Nginx installation via DO script.
 #### DO Kubernetes Monitoring Stack

 There is also a DigitalOcean one click install monitoring stack using Prometheus, Grafana, and metrics-server for deployment onto DigitalOcean Kubernetes clusters.

 https://marketplace.digitalocean.com/apps/kubernetes-monitoring-stack

 ### DigitalOcean Storage